Online videos are so ubiquitous today that customers are only shocked when you don’t use them.

 Ask yourself what your goals are.
 Are you trying to generate brand awareness?
 Build pipeline?
 Convince late-stage buyers?
 Help your CEO share fireside chats?
 Help customers answer their own questions?
 All of the above?
 As we’ll explain, for each scenario, there is a different platform that’s the best fit for you.

-The biggest distinction you should draw between hosting platforms is between those that have a discovery feature, meaning they attract viewers to your video, and those that don’t.
-Both types of platform have advantages.
+The biggest distinction you should draw between hosting platforms is between those that have a discovery feature, meaning they attract viewers to your video and those that don’t.
+Both types of platforms have advantages.

 YouTube, for instance, has a discovery feature.
 It’s the second-largest search engine in the world and recommends your videos to people who will enjoy them.
 That can be great for top-of-funnel marketing, but it also means YouTube could recommend your competitor’s video next.